For most people, mornings are associated with being tired and groggy, dragging yourself out of bed and rushing off to work.

 Showering in the morning is that extra step I need to feel cleansed and energised.
 It washes off old energies and helps me to feel like I’m starting the day fresh (quite literally).

 If you’re typically a nighttime showerer, try switching it up to the mornings and notice how you feel.
-If you’re getting up earlier then this shouldn’t be a problem!
+If you’re getting up earlier then it shouldn't be a problem fitting in a shower.

 9. Eat breakfast